 Gay Hotels in Manchester

 There are no official gay hotels in Manchester, but all hotels seek to embody the gay-friendly vibe of the city.
-In truth, you’d be hard pressed to find any hotel that isn’t welcoming to the LGBTQ+ community.
+In truth, you’d be hard-pressed to find any hotel that isn’t welcoming to the LGBTQ+ community.

 Budget

-New Union – one of Manchester’s first ever gay pubs is now also a hotel.
-And it’s super cheap at only £60 a night for a triple room.
+New Union – One of Manchester’s first-ever gay pubs is now also a hotel, and it’s super cheap at only £60 a night for a triple room.
 The rooms are simple but clean and surprisingly spacious for the price.
 Being above one of the city’s most popular gay bars and clubs, this hotel is ideal for those coming to Manchester for a night out…or two.

 Sightseeing & Activities in Manchester

-Sackville Park – at the top of Canal Street you’ll find a cute little park – a great place for a picnic on a nice day but important to the LGBTQ+ community for a number of reasons.
-Firstly, there’s a memorial statue to one of the most important gay men in modern history, Alan Turing, on one of the benches.
-Turing was the father of modern computing and the man who cracked the German Enigma Code, effectively winning the Second World War.
-Despite his importance he was still subjected to the gay conversion therapy of the time.
-The park also contains the ‘Beacon of Hope’, a steel column memorial for people who have lost their lives to HIV/AIDS.
+Sackville Park – At the top of Canal Street, you’ll find a charming little park that’s perfect for a picnic on a nice day, but it holds significant importance to the LGBTQ+ community for several reasons.
+First, it features a memorial statue of one of the most important gay men in modern history, Alan Turing, seated on one of the benches.
+Turing, the father of modern computing and the man who cracked the German Enigma Code, effectively helped win the Second World War.
+Despite his immense contributions, he was tragically subjected to the gay conversion therapy of his time.
+The park also contains the Beacon of Hope, a steel column memorial dedicated to people who have lost their lives to HIV/AIDS.
 Book tour →

 Gay Tours in Manchester